 How do e-commerce brands handle negative comments about products?

-Respond quickly and professionally - within a few hours if possible.
-Acknowledge the issue, apologize for their experience, and offer a concrete solution such as a replacement or refund.
-Keep the initial response public so other customers see you take concerns seriously, then move detailed resolution to DMs or email.
+Respond quickly and professionally, within a few hours if you can.
+Acknowledge the issue, apologize for the experience, and offer a concrete fix such as a replacement or refund.
+Keep the first response public so other customers see you take concerns seriously, then move detailed resolution to DMs or email.
 Never delete negative comments unless they are spam or abusive.

-What is the best way to encourage customers to share user-generated content?
+What is the best way to get customers to share user-generated content?

 Make it easy and rewarding.
-Include a card in your packaging asking for photos with a branded hashtag.
+Drop a card in your packaging asking for photos with a branded hashtag.
 Send a post-purchase email with clear instructions.
-Feature customer content prominently on your social channels - people love being featured.
-Consider running UGC contests with product prizes.
-Some brands offer small discounts on future purchases in exchange for content.
+Feature customer content prominently, since people love being seen.
+UGC contests with product prizes work, and some brands offer a small discount on a future purchase in exchange for a post.